sarthaksemwal/Eazy-Erp-landing-page/README.md

 # Eazy-Erp-landing-page
- Its a simple landing created with the help of html and tailwind css
+ Its a simple landing webpage created with the help of html and tailwind css